-Some of Australia's worst maritime disasters are caused by the destructive winds, torrential rainfall and rough seas that accompany stronger East Coast Lows.
-These are very intense low-pressure systems characteristic of the eastern coastline of Australia.
+East coast lows are one of Australia's climate influences.
+Some of our worst maritime disasters are caused by the destructive winds, torrential rainfall and rough seas that come with stronger east coast lows.

-ECLs can generate one or more of:
+East coast lows can create one or more of:

 Pasha Bulker was grounded on a reef just off Nobby's Beach near Newcastle, NSW, by an east coast low in June 2007.
 Credit: Brett Delaney, ex-Bureau weather observer.

 Tropical cyclones develop over very warm tropical waters where the sea surface temperature is greater than 26° C. This gives them a unique structure and behaviour, very different from an east coast low.
 They have relatively long life cycles - typically about a week.

 East coast lows can produce:

 While maximum wind speeds recorded are lower than in severe tropical cyclones, significant gusts have been recorded at Newcastle: